 KÁRNEIA - ΚΑΡΝΕΙΑ

 Scholars point out their uncertainty, and attention has been given to evidence suggesting that the etymology of the word Κάρνεια may be traced to the word κάρνος, meaning “ram.”
-Apóllôn Κárneios is represented in iconography as having the horns of a ram; this can be clearly demonstrated from the many coins originating in areas from Kyríni (Kyrene or modern Shahhat in Libya; Gr. Κυρήνη) to at least as far west as Metaponto in Italy.
+Apóllôn Κárneios is represented in iconography as having the horns of a ram; this can be clearly demonstrated from the many coins originating in areas from Kyríni (Cyrene, Κυρήνη) to at least as far west as Metaponto in Italy.
 These horns call to mind those found on sculptures of Zefs-Ammon.
-The temptation is to view the horns as evidence of the pastoral qualities of the God, but this interpretation is at best only partial and superficial; rather, the horns represent the effulgent issue of Aithír (Aether or Ether; Gr. Αἰθήρ) from the great God, as do all such horns in the iconography of the ancient Greek religion Ællinismós (Hellenismos; Gr. Ἐλληνισμός).
+The temptation is to view the horns as evidence of the pastoral qualities of the God, but this interpretation is at best only partial and superficial; horns represent divinity, they symbolize the effulgent issue of Aithír (Aether or Ether, Αἰθήρ) from the great God, as do all such horns in the iconography of the ancient Greek religion Ællinismós (Hellenismos, Ἐλληνισμός).

 THE ANCIENT FESTIVAL

 The Kárneia is ancient festival of Ællinismós but it was not celebrated everywhere in Greece; it is primarily associated with ancient Sparta and Spartan colonies, where, during the festival, a sacred truce was observed called the Iærominía (Hieromenia, Ίερομηνία) .
 The Kárneia was also observed in some cities of the Magna Græcia: Thíra (Thera or modern Santorini, Θήρα), Kyríni, and other Dorikós (Dorian, Δωρικός) cities worshiped Apóllohn Κάrneios and celebrated the festival.